Romm publishing house

 The Romm publishing house was a publisher of Jewish religious literature from 1788 to 1940.
-It is known for its 1886 Vilna Talmud, which still serves as a definitive edition.
+It is known for its 1886 Vilna Shas, which still serves as a definitive edition.

-Barukh ben Yosef Romm founded the business originally in Grodno and it continued there for some decades at the same time that its primary operations moved to Vilnius in 1799.
-There, it expanded under the ownership of Barukh's son, Menahem Mann Romm (d.
+Baruch ben Yosef Romm founded the business originally in Grodno and it continued there for some decades at the same time that its primary operations moved to Vilnius in 1799.
+There, it expanded under the ownership of Baruch's son, Menahem Mann Romm (d.
 1841), at the same time that it ceased its Grodno operation.
 Initially publishing halakhic and homiletic works from the misnagdic tradition, the Romms were soon caught up in the controversy between adherents of this tradition and the new movement among Eastern European Jews known as Hasidism.

 History

-Historically, Jewish authors from Lite (the Yiddish name for a conceptual rather than historical "greater" Lithuania that has not always corresponded to the country's actual physical boundaries) had sent their manuscripts abroad, to Amsterdam, Prague, Germany, Poland, and the Ukraine, for publication.
-The rivalry between Misnagdism and Hasidism led the former to begin publishing within Lithuania itself, specifically, in 1788, when Barukh Romm went from book dealer to book publisher.
+Historically, Jewish authors from Lite (the Yiddish name for a conceptual rather than historical "greater" Lithuania that has not always corresponded to the country's actual physical boundaries) had sent their manuscripts abroad, to Amsterdam, Prague, Germany, Poland, and Ukraine, for publication.
+The rivalry between Misnagdism and Hasidism led the former to begin publishing within Lithuania itself, specifically, in 1788, when Baruch Romm went from book dealer to book publisher.

-Controversy had arisen when the Shapira family of Slavuta intended to publish a new edition of the Talmud in line with an Hasidic point of view.
+Controversy had arisen when the Shapira family of Slavuta intended to publish a new edition of the Talmud in line with a Hasidic point of view.
 Rabbis on each side argued but were unable to agree as to whether rabbinical law permitted publication of this new edition.
 In addition, the death of a worker in the Slavuta factory led to Russian government intervention (Vilnius being at that time within the Russian Empire).
 The Slavuta publishing house was shut down and, to instill order among the Jewish publishers, the Russian authorities instituted a formal publishing monopoly, which Romm successfully bid for.

 In 1835, located as they were in Vilnius, which was the heart of misnagdic Lite, the Romms caused a stir by publishing the Hasidic Talmud.
 From then until 1940 (when it was nationalized by the Soviet government), the Romms published material from the diversity of Litvak Jewish religious opinion and practice.
 The Romm factory burned down in 1840, but was soon rebuilt, and prospered through both its monopolistic privileges and the rapidly increasing Jewish population of the region.

 When Chaim-Yankev Romm died in 1858, David Romm took over the firm.
 He was married to Deborah Harkavy (c.
 1831 - December 1903), daughter of Rabbi Yeysef-Betsalel Harkavy of Novogrudok.
 The Harkavy family produced many significant scholars, including Yiddish lexicographer Alexander Harkavy (1863–1939).
 When David Romm died in 1862, Deborah took over management of the firm, renaming it the Widow and Brothers Romm in 1863.
 As The Widow Romm, she was known internationally by Hebrew and Yiddish scholars and general readers in Eastern Europe and elsewhere, giving her an unusual stature for Litvak women of her time.
 She was often challenged, but her good business sense along with her scrupulous attention to quality and detail kept power over the firm in her hands.